 Noticing subtle changes will help you address minor issues yourself before they become major problems.
 When it's time to see the vet, you'll have more information to share.

 It's also important to check your dog physically on a regular basis.
 Even if you didn't start this in puppy hood, it can be done with a little patience.
 It's good to know your dog's normal temperature.
 Canine temperature explains why.

-Make some basic dog care rituals fun.
+Basic dog care rituals can be fun.
 Make it a game.
 Make it work for you.
 Come on, you can do it!

 Okay, here is the fun basic dog care physical exam...